 We paid extra for the premium dinner and magic show one evening, at $25 each ( no reduction for children) it was a pretty expensive night out for us.
 The magic show and The Illusionarium were spectacular, the food less so.
 There was nothing wrong with it at all, it just wasn’t what we wanted to eat, there was no choice, steak with mashed potato and courgettes.
 We would have preferred the show without the meal and would happily have still payed the $25.

 I guess they really go to town with the food in the pay-to-eat restaurants.
-Chef and I aren’t too bothered about paying extra for fine dining, we do it often enough back home as part of his work, so we didn’t try them out.
+Chef and I too bothered about paying extra for fine dining, we do it often enough back home as part of his work, so we didn’t

 My favourite part of the buffet, the wine dispenser machine.
 It’s not free, ( prices are good, as are the wines) or it would be dangerous!